Skip to Content

 Ingredients for White Trash Casserole

-• 1.25 pounds ground beef (or substitute with turkey, chicken, or plant-based options)
+• Ground beef: Use 1.25 pounds of ground beef for a hearty base.
+Ground turkey, ground chicken, or plant-based crumbles can also work.

 How to Make White Trash Casserole